Learning Outcomes

 - provide evidence of cover to the SRA on request

-- notify the SRA if unable to obtain cover (which may lead to closure)
+- notify the SRA promptly if unable to obtain or maintain cover and cease practice if cover lapses

 Exam Warning